 It’s one thing to write content and it’s another to promote the content so it gains enough readers to get the ball rolling.
 Within the activities of content marketing, one needs to understand the role of each medium including; forums, discussions, and communities.
 It’s in these areas, marketers tend to promote blogs and articles to pull traffic.

 In definition, link building is the process of acquiring hyperlinks on other websites that link to your website.
 Why is it important?
 It is due to the impact on your SERP results if effectively applied.
-Tasks behind link building are usually undertaken by SEOs, who also admit that this task takes up a big chunk of their time.
+Tasks behind link building are usually undertaken by SEOs or SEO service companies, which also admit that this task takes up a big chunk of their time.

 Ultimately, it’s the amalgamation of content, graphics, and videos in some cases that makes content rank on the SERP for a good, long duration of time.
 Moreover, it’s important to know that the keywords are likely to remain relevant, as that’s what decides if this content remains evergreen.